Stocks edged higher on Monday led by technology and bank shares as investors prepared for the start of the U.S. corporate earnings season.

 The Dow Jones industrial average <.DJI> was up 20.40 points, or 0.17 percent, at 12,380.32.
 The Standard & Poor's 500 Index <.SPX> added 1.43 points, or 0.11 percent, at 1,279.24.
 The Nasdaq Composite Index <.IXIC> rose 4.24 points, or 0.16 percent, at 2,678.46.

 The S&P 500 faces strong technical resistance as it has been unable to pierce through 1,285, the closing high set in late October.

 The U.S. Federal Reserve is pushing government officials to use more stimulus to revive the battered housing market after exhausting its own tools.

-An index of homebuilder stocks rose nearly 1 percent and U.S. banks, which have had to write down billions since the real estate bubble popped three years ago, saw their shares rise despite declines in their European peers.
+An index of homebuilder stocks <.DJUSHB> rose nearly 1 percent and U.S. banks, which have had to write down billions since the real estate bubble popped three years ago, saw their shares rise despite declines in their European peers.

-Bank stocks were among the largest gainers last week, with the KBW bank index jumped 5.7 percent,
+Bank stocks were among the largest gainers last week, with the KBW bank index <.BKX> jumped 5.7 percent,